wp-plugins/shortcode-reference/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

 This plugin will provide a list and details about available shortcodes in your current installment.
-All when you need it most.
+All when you need it most - when editing content.
-When editing content.

 == Description ==